TBD54566975/kcc-prototype-exemplar/README.md

 cd idv-vendor; node server.js
 ```

-And then in a different shell
+And then in a different shell (or feel free to manage background processes)

 ```shell
 cd issuer; node server.js